 A pattern emerges with crow and raven gods and goddesses – crows and ravens have guardianship over the dead; therefore, many death gods are related to blackbirds.
 Nephthys, the Egyptian Goddess of the Dead, is no exception.
 She too bears the crow as one of her symbols.
 Nephthys marries Set the god of disorder.
 However, Nephthys becomes impregnated by Set’s brother, and births Anubis, the god of mummification.
 While Nephthys is mostly depicted as a woman with falcon-wings, the crow appears in some places as her companion.
 She is a goddess of the dead and oversees funerary rites.

 Odin is the Allfather in Norse and Germanic mythology.
-He has dominion over many aspects of life: death, knowledge, healing, writing, royalty, and chaos.
-Odin appears often as an one-eyed old man wearing a cloak and holding a staff and is typically flanked by wolves, bears, or ravens.
-He’s credited with the invention of the Elder furthark runic alphabet.
+He has dominion over many aspects of life: war, death, knowledge, healing, writing, royalty, and chaos.
+Odin appears often as an one-eyed older man wearing a cloak and holding a staff and is typically flanked by wolves, bears, or ravens.
+He’s credited with the discovery of the Elder futhark runes.
 The myth is a part of the Poetic Edda and tells of Odin hanging upside down from a tree for nine days.
 In sacrificing himself, he is given the runes as a divine reward.
-The Allfather has two ravens named Huginn and Muninn.
-These two large blackbirds are messengers to Odin, and bring him information from all realms.
-Odin is called the “raven-god” in the Prose Edda.
+The Allfather has two ravens named Huginn and Muninn, their names meaning thought and memory.
+The ravens are messengers to Odin, and bring him information from all 9 realms.
+Further, Odin is called the “raven-god” in the Prose Edda.

 Queen Maeve, also spelled Medb, is an ancient Celtic Irish goddess of sovereignty.
 In Irish myth, she’s a queen with a voracious appetite for wealth and sexual partners.
 In modern times, she’s revered as a goddess of female independence and strength.
 Did I mention she’s also a queen of the Celtic Otherworld?
 Which makes her one of Ireland’s fairy queens.
 When Queen Maeve manifests in the physical, she frequently comes in the form of a crow.
 In addition, she’s depicted with birds, crows, and other small woodland animals.
 Scholars speculate she may be another aspect of The Morrigan.